Tamerlan Tsarnaev: Death

-Tsarnaev's body was moved to a funeral home in North Attleborough; after protesters picketed the building, it was handed over to Graham, Putnam, and Mahoney Funeral Parlor in Worcester.
+Later developments

 Officials in Boston, Cambridge, at a state prison, and in over 120 other U.S. and Canadian locations refused to allow Tsarnaev's body to be buried in their jurisdictions.

 On May 9, Worcester police announced that Tsarnaev's body had been buried in an undisclosed location.
 It was later reported that Tsarnaev was buried in a small Muslim cemetery, Al-Barzakh Cemetery, in Doswell, Virginia.
 The burial was arranged by Martha Mullen of Richmond, Virginia, who said she was appalled by the protests at the funeral home, which she said "portrayed America at its worst" and wanted to find a way to end the impasse.
 She contacted Islamic Funeral Services of Virginia, which agreed to provide an unmarked plot in their cemetery.
 The funeral agency released a statement saying, "What Tsarnaev did is between him and God.
 We strongly disagree with his violent actions, but that does not release us from our obligation to return his body to the earth."
 Caroline County Sheriff Tony Lippa said the burial was legal.
 Locals, as well as the imam of the Virginia Islamic Centre, condemned the secretive burial.

-On June 19, 2013, Tsarnaev's name was read aloud (in the context of a victim of gun violence) during a "No More Names" event held in Concord, New Hampshire.
-In response, Michael Bloomberg's Mayors Against Illegal Guns issued a statement explaining that they were using a list compiled by Slate, and apologized, saying that his name was "a mistake" and should have been removed.

-Tsarnaev's parents proclaimed his innocence.
-Speaking to reporters in Russia, his mother said, "America took my kids away from me.
-I'm sure my kids were not involved in anything."
+Dzhokhar Tsarnaev later admitted to his role in the bombing.
+He implicated his brother Tamerlan, asserting that he was following Tamerlan's lead.
+Dzhokhar Tsarnaev also stated that he and his brother intended to detonate explosives in Times Square in New York City.
+On April 8, 2015, Dzhokhar Tsarnaev was convicted of all 30 criminal charges against him in connection with the Boston Marathon bombing.
+On May 15, 2015, he was sentenced to death.

 Family members

+Anzor Tsarnaev

+After moving to the United States, Anzor Tsarnaev worked as a backyard mechanic.
+Following the Boston Marathon bombing, a relative described Anzor as a "traditional Muslim" who objected to extremism.